-As a teacher in public school, child care and special education settings, Stephanie enjoyed decades of great professional development.
-Yet not one minute of this training focused on how to support children living with alcoholism and addiction.
-After hearing a moving presentation at Caron Treatment Center, she realized that she wanted to do something to help other teachers understand how this debilitating and stigmatized disease affects children and families.
+As a teacher in public school, child care, and special education settings, I have enjoyed decades of great professional development.
+Yet not one minute of this training focused on how to support children living with alcoholism and addiction!
+After I heard a moving presentation at Caron Treatment Center, I realized that I wanted to do something to help other teachers understand how this debilitating and stigmatized disease affects children and families.

-A lifelong educator and advocate for child-centered and constructivist practices in early education, Stephanie teaches early education and child development at the Community College of Allegheny County in Pittsburgh, PA.
-She holds an EdD in Early Childhood from Walden University; her dissertation was titled Happily Ever Resilient: A Content Analysis for Themes of Resilience in Fairytales. 😁
+A lifelong educator and advocate for child-centered and constructivist practices in early education, I teach early education and child development at the Community College of Allegheny County in Pittsburgh, PA.
+I have a doctorate in Early Childhood from Walden University; my dissertation was titled Happily Ever Resilient: A Content Analysis for Themes of Resilience in Fairytales. 😁

 Stephanie Goloway, EdD